A quick primer on the guiding document for Planetary Exploration in the United States

 The Decadal gives various recommendations given the budgetary environment that the division could face, but, generally, it prioritizes support to the scientific community (research funding), a steady pace of small missions (Discovery), two additional medium-sized missions (New Frontiers), and a Mars rover that will cache samples of Martian soil for eventual return to Earth followed closely by a spacecraft to investigate the subsurface ocean of Jupiter’s moon, Europa (the top-two flagship missions).

 The Planetary Society stands by the overal goals and priorities stated in the Decadal Survey, and is working hard to ensure that NASA has the resources to fully pursue them.
-You can help, take action at our Save Our Science advocacy page.
+You can help, take action at our Space Policy & Advocacy page.

 Note that when scientists and others here at the Planetary Society refer to the Decadal, we are referring to the most recent report released in 2011.
 There was an earlier Decadal Survey was released in 2002 and served the same purpose for the time period between 2003 and 2012.